cigdemozen/cigdemozen/README.md

 - 👀 I’m interested in bioinformatics, ML, DL, AI.
 - 🌱 I’m currently learning genomics and transcriptomics data analysis by python and R languages.
      I am also a selected scholar of Udacity SUSE program Cloud Native Foundations Course.
-- 💞️ I’m looking to collaborate on my SUSE project.
+- 💞️ I’m looking to continue my scientific research.
 - 📫 How to reach me, send me an issue.

 <!---